-Other members of the cruciferous family include cauliflower, cabbage, Brussels sprouts, as well as greens like arugula, kale, and bok choy.
+Other cruciferous family members include cauliflower, cabbage, Brussels sprouts, and greens like arugula, kale, and bok choy.
 They’re all excellent sources of vitamins A and C, as well as fiber.
 The darker green ones also have lots of vitamin K, which unless you take a blood thinner, you probably don’t know much about – it helps our blood to clot better.

 But it’s the chemical compounds in cruciferous vegetables that really get my attention, and hopefully yours too.
 The reason many people don’t like to eat them is because they have a sulfur smell, and to some, a bitter taste.
 But that’s due to a super compound, found broccoli and all cruciferous vegetables, called Sulforaphane.

 Sulforaphane, along with some other phytochemicals has been shown to have potent cancer fighting properties.
 In lab research, it seems to slow down the growth or even kill many cancer cells.
 The compounds in cruciferous also reduce oxidative stress and inflammation (that means they’re strong antioxidants), both of which can damage cells and cause them to become cancerous.